 Mentorship & Networking

-The 2024-2025 UCLA Sharpe Fellows will be one cohort made up four sections based on each vertical (investment banking, finance, consulting, and tech) that all meet in-person in the one required session of the program, Orientation: Leadership and Career Development Foundations on Saturday, September 28 at the James West Alumni Center.
-All other activity in the program is optional.
+The 2025-2026 UCLA Sharpe Fellows will be one cohort made up four sections based on each vertical (investment banking, finance, consulting, and tech) that all meet in-person in the one required session of the program, Orientation: Leadership and Career Development Foundations on Friday, Sept.
+19 at the James West Alumni Center.
+All other activities in the program are optional.

 Program Commitment